Scopa is an Italian card game of the Fishing-type genre. It is played with 2-4 Players and is popular throughout the entire country.

 Jacks are worth 8 numerically, and as such there is no combination that can be made on the board to equal 8 and capture either Jack.
 However, there is a 6♦ on the board that matches with the 6♣.
 Even though there is no greater move that can be made, there is nothing wrong with simply playing a natural match.

-Players that focus too heavily on trying to capture large combinations of cards in a single turn will harm themselves in the long run.
+Players who focus too heavily on trying to capture large combinations of cards in a single turn will harm themselves in the long run.
 Capture cards when possible, as there’s no reason to trail cards when you can capture.

 - Match cards whenever you are able.
 You cannot draw a new set of cards until all three cards have been played from the hand.
 As such, there is no reason to trail if you can match a card.
 You might lose your chance to match and capture to another Player if you delay it, attempting to get a bigger return, you might end up with nothing.
 Do not trail when you do not have to, captures take priority.